Chemical castration: Treatment for sex offenders

 The first use of chemical castration occurred in 1944, when diethylstilbestrol was used with the purpose of lowering men's testosterone.

 The antipsychotic agent benperidol was sometimes used to decrease sexual urges in people who displayed what was thought of as inappropriate sexual behavior, and as likewise given by depot injection, though benperidol does not affect testosterone and is therefore not a castration agent.

 Chemical castration was often seen as an easier alternative to life imprisonment or the death penalty because it allowed the release of the convicted.

 In 1981, in an experiment by Pierre Gagné, 48 males with long-standing histories of sexually deviant behaviour were given medroxyprogesterone acetate for as long as 12 months.
 Forty of those subjects were recorded as having diminished desires for deviant sexual behaviour, as well as less frequent sexual fantasies and greater control over sexual urges.
 The research recorded a continuation of this improved behaviour after the administration of the drug had ended, with no evidence of adverse side effects, and so recommended medroxyprogesterone acetate along with counselling as a successful method of treatment for serial sex offenders.

 Leuprolide acetate is an LHRH agonist that is most commonly used in chemical castration today.
 This drug has been observed as having higher rates of success in reducing abnormal sexual urges and fantasies, but is often reserved for those offenders who are at a high risk of reoffending due to the drug's intense effects.

 Psychotherapy has also recently been used in conjunction with chemical castration in order to maximize and prolong the beneficial results.
 Schober et al. reported in 2005 that when cognitive behavioral therapy combined with leuprolide acetetate was compared to cognitive behavioral therapy alone, the combination therapy produced a much more significant reduction of pedophilic fantasies and urges as well as masturbation.
 Chemical castration therapy reduces an individual's libido which then makes some offenders more responsive to the introduction of psychotherapy.
 This combination therapy is most often utilized in those who are at a high risk of offending.

+Offering criminals the option of chemical castration for a reduction in sentence is an example of compulsory sterilization, as it can leave a subject sterile if they are required to continue treatment for more than 3 years.

+In 2025, British Justice Secretary Shabana Mahmood announced that chemical castration would roll out regionally across Britain and that she would consider requiring it.